 Please note that these numbers are being provided as reference only, may be subject to change, and that it is the responsibility of the mandated reporter to verify all numbers of the agencies reporting to.

-California Department of Public Health (For Hospital and Skilled Nursing Licensee)
+California Department of Public Health (For Skilled Nursing)